Judges Postcards: Production between 1918 and 1939

 Towards the end of the First World War, the company experienced a shortage of paper and as a result had to buy some from Sanbride, or possibly sub contracted the printing to them.
 Judges was again at a turning point, but instead of closing Judges added £10,000 of preference shares to the existing £20,000 capital in 1920 to provide additional capital to build and equip a new machine shop, and open and stock additional wholesale and retail depots.
 Fred Judge took all the published negatives up to 7400 and probably up to 7699 but then in 1921 he took on Oliver Butler as an additional photographer who was carefully trained and monitored to ensure that his work was compatible and comparable with that of the master.
 Also by then Fred was using his artistic talents to produce packs of 4 or 6 lithographic sketch versions of certain cards and packs of 12 photogravure cards to offer cheaper alternatives.

 By the 1920s, the success of the company was partially because they were able to establish a recognisable brand, known for the consistency and high quality of its products.
 Examples show that purchasers of their cards have specifically referred in the message on the card to the fact that they have purchased a Judges card or are sending it to a Judges card collector.
 In 1924 Fred Judge published a book Camera Pictures of London At Night.
 By June, 1926 the cost of a postcard was 2d. and hand tinted flower cards 4d.
 The new factory at St. Leonards was opened in 1927.

 Fred Judge ceased taking his own new negatives from No. 9347 apart from the Buttermere series from No. 9760 to 9841.
 Some cards taken by Fred Judge were given higher numbers than this as they were not published with other cards taken at the same time.
 Oliver Butler continued until No. 12971 was taken in 1930 the year when Norman Button was also employed.
 Between 1930 and 1932 they both continued until No. 15323 was published.

 Production 1939-1950 and the death of Fred Judge

 The Second World War saw the cessation of new negatives and the company was in a poor state.
 Cards without a border were introduced during the war.
 The 1949 annual report mentions that a new Ford 10 car was not purchased until 1948 to enable Ernest to take new negatives.
 After the war home production of luxury items such as postcards was severely limited while exports were encouraged.
-Many Irish cards are found without borders as after the war evidently efforts were made to sell cards to this “export market”.
+A number of Irish cards are found without borders as after the war evidently efforts were made to sell cards to this “export market”.
 Fred Judge, on ARP duty, was injured by one of the last HE bombs to fall on Hastings and after a long illness died on 23 February 1950.